Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

 \item The bound

 for systems in the form \ref{standard_form}, which is also valid for systems in the form \ref{canonical_form} with $k = m - n$, that is polynomial on $n$ and $\Delta$, for $k = O(1)$.
-Taking $k = 1$, it gives an $O\bigl( n^4 \cdot \Delta^3 \bigr)$-algorithm to compute the number of integer points in a simplex.
+Taking $k = 1$, it gives an $O\bigl( n^6 \cdot \Delta^3 \bigr)$-algorithm to compute the number of integer points in a simplex.
 The last result can be used to count solutions of the Unbounded Subset-Sum problem, which is formulated as follows.
-Given numbers $w_1, \dots, w_n$ and $W$, we need to count the number of ways to exchange the value $W$ by an unlimited number of coins with costs $w_1, \dots, w_n$.
+Given numbers $w_1, \dots, w_n$ and $W$, we need to count the number of ways to exchange the value $W$ by the values $w_i$, assuming that each value $w_i$ can be used unlimitedly.
 It can be done by algorithms with the arithmetic complexity bound Moreover, this result can be used to handle the $k$-dimensional variant of the Unbounded Subset-Sum problem, when the costs $w_i$ and $W$ are represented by $k$-dimensional vectors.
 Using the Hadamard's bound, it gives the following arithmetic complexity bound: where $w_{\max} = \max_{i} \|w_i\|_{\infty}$.
 Note that the earlier paper of Lasserre \& Zeron \cite{knapsack_lasserre} also gives a counting FPT-algorithm for the Unbounded Subset-Sum problem, parameterized by $w_{\max}$, but an exact complexity bound was not given. \end{itemize}

 In the current work, we try to estimate the value of $\nu$ in a different way, to handle ILP problems with sparse matrices.
 Additionally, we generalize Theorem \ref{FasterCounting_th} to work with the problem \ref{OptCProb}.
-The resulting theorem is following: \begin{theorem} Let $\PC$ be a polyhedron, defined by the system in \ref{canonical_form}.
-Then, the problems \ref{FProb} and \ref{CProb} can be solved by an algorithm with the complexity bounds
+The resulting theorem is the following: \begin{theorem} Let $\PC$ be a polyhedron, defined by the system in \ref{canonical_form}.
+Then, the problems \ref{FProb} and \ref{CProb} can be solved by an algorithm, whose complexity can be estimated by the following formulas